Evangelical revival in Scotland: Twentieth century

 Despite declining church attendance, evangelicalism continued into the twentieth century.
-There were spontaneous outbreaks of revival, such as that led by Jack Troup among fishermen of the north-east in 1921.
+There were spontaneous outbreaks of revival, such as that led by Jock Troup among fishermen of the north-east in 1921.
 The Herbridean revival of 1949-53 was initiated by the preaching of Faith Mission evangelist Duncan Campbell (1898-1972).
 There were small revivals in Tiree in 1955 and North Uist in 1958.
 The Tell Scotland Movement (1953–66) associated with Tom Allan and D.P.
 Thomson, resulted in the 1955 Billy Graham All-Scotland Crusade, climaxing at the meeting in Glasgow's Kelvin Hall.
 The success was great enough to temporarily arrest the decline in church attendance, which returned to almost pre-war levels.
 As a movement Scottish evangelicalism began to divide into those who welcomed modern knowledge and science and those that pursued a more rigidly literal view of the Bible.
 The divide was exemplified by the divisions among students between the more liberal Student Christian Movement and the more theologically conservative Inter-Varsity Fellowship.
 Gradually the more liberal followers dropped the label evangelical.
 However, in 1994 23 per cent of adult church goers were associated with a church that claimed to be evangelical.